National Service: Have a debate but make sure it is an informed oneback to Discussion papers

 An equitable universal national service scheme today involving, for example, the conscription of all male and female 20-year olds (instead of selectively one in forty male 20-year olds as in the 1960s), would involve the conscription of up to 250,000 young Australians annually.
 This would severely distort the labour market and seriously weaken the wider economy.

-National Service on this scale would also provide far more personnel than the ADF, especially the Navy and the Air Force, could conceivably need in peacetime.
+Military national Service on this scale would also provide far more personnel than the ADF, especially the Navy and the Air Force, could conceivably need in peacetime.

 Just as importantly, it would risk the same damage to the defence force's ongoing operational capabilities and deployments, and to its modernisation in depth, as was caused by universal national service in the 1950s.